Let me tell you a story!

 - Reflect on your success with both feeling healthy and managing your weight predictably.

-Learning how to juggle these “actual things” can free you from diet dogma and confusion.
+Learning how to juggle these “actual things” can free you from diet dogma and confusion and allow you to think for yourself in the incredibly confusing space of diet information.